 Some of my favourites have been the Shimano Sephia, Shimano Egixile, the Yamashita Lives, Gan Craft Egi-ya, Rui squid jigs and the Savage Gear egi shrimps.
 Do colours and sizes really matter that much?
 It’s a debatable topic that draws mixed responses.
 Some anglers argue that certain colours and shapes consistently out fish others.
 I have seen this firsthand on many occasions, or maybe the simple logical conclusion is that certain variables work on certain days depending on the weather and conditions there presented with.
 For example, recently I was on a boat with a couple of mates.
 I was using a 2.5 gram Yamashita live in black.
 The others using other brands and colours.
 I bagged out in 30 minutes and the others didn’t catch a single squid.
 They then changed to a black squid jig and too started catching.
 So maybe there is something to this after all.

 At times its marketing hype that makes us more excited than the actual squid were targeting.
 I too get drawn into this hype and for whatever reason saw fit to stick with bright coloured jigs which worked a treat for me.
 Companies such as Yamashita have put some real science into selecting colours suitable for the time of day and conditions.
 Look that up online it’s quite fascinating.

 Techniques with squid jigs

 Hopping technique – This is the most common technique.
 Simply cast your squid jig and wait a few seconds.
 Then do several quick erratic lifts wind in the slack.
 Pause for a few seconds to let the squid jig slowly sink once again.
 Repeat this process until your squid jig is back where you are fishing.
-The idea behind this technique is that your imitating a wounded shrimp or bait fish.
+The idea behind this technique is that you’re imitating a wounded shrimp or bait fish.
 Often as the squid jig is slowly drifting back to the bottom is when you get most of your catches.